-Players don't include squad affiliation on their rosters.
-They'll decide whether they'll use a squad affiliation when building their squads.
+Players don't include Squad Affiliation in their Rosters.
+They'll decide whether they'll use a Squad Affiliation when building their Squads.
+See p.
+22 for timing.

-Some rules use a shorthand way to reference characters by squad affiliation, such as calling a character with the Avengers squad affiliation "an Avengers character."
-This means the same thing as "a character with the Avengers squad affiliation."
-Characters that are not listed on the Avengers affiliation list are not Avengers characters even if your squad is using the Avengers affiliation.
+Some rules use a shorthand way to reference characters by Squad Affiliation, such as calling a character with the Avengers Squad Affiliation "an Avengers character."
+This means the same thing as "a character with the Avengers Squad Affiliation."
+Characters that are not listed on the Avengers Affiliation list are not Avengers characters even if your Squad is using the Avengers Affiliation.

-Some characters have Leadership (3) abilities.
-These abilities may be used only if your squad is using the required affiliation.
-When building your squad, if it includes multiple characters with a Leadership (4) ability for that affiliation, you may pick only one of those Leadership (4) abilities to use for the game.
-Declare your choice after you have deployed your squad.
+Some characters have Leadership () abilities.
+These abilities may be used only if your Squad is using the required Affiliation.
+When building your Squad, if it includes multiple characters with a Leadership () ability for that Affiliation, you may pick only one of those Leadership () abilities to use for the game.
+Players declare their choices simultaneously after both Squads have been deployed.